 Points to Ponder When Purchasing Resale or Building Under Construction Projects:

 Some experts believe that the slew of measures to cool the red-hot property market has caused buyers to favour new homes rather than the resale market.
-The revised sellers’ stamp duty of up to 16 per cent, introduced in January last year, penalise home buyers who re-sell their property within four years.
+The revised sellers’ stamp duty of up to 12 per cent, introduced last year, penalise home buyers who re-sell their property within four years.
 This gives an edge to new home sales.

 Buyers of new launches know that by the time the apartment is physically completed in about three to four years, they are likely to be subject to less stamp duty or none at all if they sell it.